Home β€Ί ICT β€Ί Banking and Finance β€Ί UK AI in Finance Market

 • June 2025: Starling Bank introduced a new "Spending Intelligence" feature, developed with Google Gemini, which allows users to query their spending data using natural language.
 This product launch is a significant application of Large Language Models (LLMs) in the Personal Finance segment, providing sophisticated, conversational analysis of a user's financial history and directly increasing the utility and demand for Starling's core banking app.

-UK AI in Finance Market Segmentation
+UK AI in Finance Market Scope:

 • BY TYPE